themains/rdomains/rdomains/README.md

 devtools::install_github("soodoku/domain_classifier/rdomains", build_vignettes = TRUE)
 ```

+### Usage

-To see how to use rdomains, see this [vignette](vignettes/rdomains.md).
-To launch the vignette within R:
+To learn how to use rdomains, read this [vignette](vignettes/rdomains.md).
+Or launch the vignette within R:

 ```r
 vignette("rdomains", package = "rdomains")